-The medallion in the photo above must have languished in what is sometimes referred to as the ‘black museum’ (a cabinet of forgeries in the Coin Room) for the best part of a century.
+The medallion in the photo above must have languished in what is sometimes referred to as the ‘secret museum’ (a cabinet of forgeries in the Coin Room) for the best part of a century.
 Keith says that although the antique style is absolutely ‘spot on’, he’s never seen a medallic piece like it that is Roman, but with Greek legend, and with no issuing city cited.

 It shows a bust of Commodus facing right on the obverse within a wreath.
 On the reverse a lion is attacking a horse.
 In the portico behind, to the left, a standing figure is watching what’s going on.
 The Greek inscription refers to the Emperor Commodus (who reigned from 180 to 192 AD) and ‘Felicitas’ or happiness.